Bernheim is closed on Tuesday, February 11.

 The Plan

-Isaac dreams but he lacked the expertise to make it become reality.
+Isaac had dreams but he lacked the expertise to make it become reality.
 Neither he nor the distinguished people he appointed as trustees of the Foundation had training or experience in a project of this size or scope.
-After a few years of surveying and mapping the property, he turned to the famed landscape designers, the Olmsted Brothers of Brookline, Massachusetts.
-Mr. Bernheim had previously employed the services of the Olmsted firm for other landscaping projects including Homewood, the town of Anchorage, and the library he donated to Hebrew Union College in Cincinnati.
+After a few years of surveying and mapping the property, he turned to the famed landscape designers, the Olmsted Brothers of Brookline, Mass.
+He had previously used the Olmsted firm for other landscaping projects including Homewood, the town of Anchorage, and the library he donated to Hebrew Union College in Cincinnati, Ohio.
 James Frederick Dawson, a partner in the Olmsted Brothers firm and talented landscape architect, was assigned the project.

 The Implementation

-While much discussion of the plans and how to execute them would continue over the next years, most of the work would have to wait.
-Isaac Bernheim had specified that most of the money in his estate would not become available until several years after his death.
-Through most of the 1930s and the first half of the 1940s, the budget for developing the forest was limited to about $14,000 a year.
-Even considering the higher buying power in those years it was obvious that most of the development of the arboretum would have to wait.
+Discussion of the plans and executing them continued over the next few years.
+Through the 1930s and 1940s, the budget for developing the forest was limited to about $14,000 a year.
+Even considering the higher buying power in those years, most of the development of the arboretum would have to wait.
 For much of that time, the land that is now the arboretum was planted in crops such as corn and hemp or rented out as pasture.
-The biggest project in the arboretum area in the 1930s was the creation of the three small ponds in 1939 that were then known as Cedar Lakes #1, #2, and #3 – now known as the Olmsted Ponds and Mac’s Lake.
+The biggest project completed in the 1939 was the installation of the three ponds, known as Cedar Lakes #1, #2, and #3.
+Today, these ponds are named Olmsted Ponds and Mac’s Lake.

 The entrance to the Arboretum in the 1930s

 On April 1, 1945, Isaac Bernheim passed away at the age of 96.
 His longtime assistant, Robert Paul, assumed the position of Executive Director of the Foundation.
-He would remain in that position for over 36 years until his death in 1981.
+He held the position for over 36 years until his death in 1981.

-There is very little growing in the arboretum that dates back to the 1930s and 1940s.
+Only a few plants in the arboretum date back to the 1930s and 1940s.
 Several young pine trees were dug up elsewhere on the property and replanted in an area that was long called the Pines Picnic Area.
-This area was in the location where the Visitor Center and the children’s play area, Playcosystem, are today.
+This is where the Visitor Center and the children’s play area, Playcosystem, are today.
 Many of the maples in the Maple Section to the right of the entrance gate were also planted in the 1940s.

 Executive Director Robert Paul (left) and Forest Manager Frank Bunce (right)